 If the event found lies inside an unexpanded section, the sections will be expanded until the matching event is visible.

 Matching events will be highlighted with a find icon , and pressing enter repeatedly will jump between matching events.

-The find toolbar isn’t dismissed until you press escape in the text box, or click the close button .
+The find toolbar isn’t dismissed until you press escape in the text box, or click on the find-event tool button again.